next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 NexT provides two render engines for displaying Math Equations: [MathJax](https://www.mathjax.org) and [KaTeX](https://khan.github.io/KaTeX/).

+MathJax is a JavaScript display engine for mathematics that works in all browsers.
+It is highly modular on input and output.
+Use MathML, TeX, and ASCIImath as input and produce HTML+CSS, SVG, or MathML as output.

+[KaTeX is a faster](https://www.intmath.com/cg5/katex-mathjax-comparison.php) math render engine compared to MathJax 3.
+And it could survive without JavaScript.
+But, for now [KaTeX supports less features](https://github.com/Khan/KaTeX/wiki/Things-that-KaTeX-does-not-%28yet%29-support) than MathJax.
+Here is a list of [TeX functions supported by KaTeX](https://khan.github.io/KaTeX/function-support.html).

 To use this feature, you just need to choose a render engine and turn on `enable` for it (located in {% label primary@theme config file %}).
 Then you need to install the **corresponding Hexo Renderer** to fully support the display of Math Equations - Only turn on `enable` **may not let you see the displayed equations correctly**.
 The corresponding Hexo Renderer engine will be [provided below](#Render-Engines).

 {% note warning %}